The Lord of The Rings movies in order The Lord of The Rings Marathon

 The Lord of The Rings movies in order

 A good movie night is fun, but a Lord of the Rings movie marathon?
-That's an epic adventure.
+That's quite the adventure.
 It's a journey to Middle-earth, filled with hobbits, elves, warriors, and a ring that rules them all.
 But how do you watch the Lord of the Rings trilogy in the right order?
-And should you opt for the extended editions or stick with the theatrical releases?
-Don't worry, we'll guide you through the gates of Mordor and back.
-Get your popcorn ready, grab those cozy blankets, and yes, feel free to watch in your Arwen dress or Gandalf cloak.
-Let's kick off this marathon in style.
+And should you go for the extended editions or stick with the theatrical releases?
+No worries, we'll get you through the gates of Mordor and back.
+Get your popcorn ready, grab your comfiest blankets, and feel free to watch in your Arwen dress or Gandalf cloak.
+Let's start this marathon off right!

 The Lord of the Rings: The Fellowship of the Ring (2001)